Aris Fioretos

 Aris Fioretos (born 6 February 1960) is a Swedish writer, translator and scholar of Greek and Austrian extraction who writes in Swedish, German and English.
 Aside from his own literary career, he is also Professor of Aesthetics at Södertörn University and a member of both the Deutsche Akademie für Sprache und Dichtung and the Akademie der Künste.

 Biography

 Aris Fioretos was born in Gothenburg.
 His Greek father was a professor of medicine, his Austrian mother ran a gallery.
 At home, German and Swedish were spoken.
 He grew up in Lund.
 He studied with Jacques Derrida in Paris, later at Stockholm and Yale Universities.
 In 1991, Fioretos earned his PhD in Comparative Literature with The Critical Moment, a deconstructivist analysis of works by Friedrich Hölderlin, Walter Benjamin, and Paul Celan.
 He has held academic appointments at the Johns Hopkins University, Rutgers University, Free University, and Humboldt University, the latter two both in Berlin.
 Since 2010, he is a professor of Aesthetics at Södertörn University in Stockholm.
-Fioretos is married to art gallerist Marina Schiptjenko.
+Fioretos is married to art gallerist Marina Schiptjenko, and lives and works in Stockholm, Berlin and Greece.